Helping injured people is what we do. Contact us today for a free consultation to find out how we can help you.Contact Us Now

 Martin & Jones has been helping injured North Carolinians for nearly 40 years, since 1982.
 Over almost four decades, our number one priority has always been the wellbeing of our clients and their families.
 In these unprecedented times, as the COVID-19 pandemic impacts our country and our lives, our law firm continues to focus on the safety of our clients.

-Our full staff is working remotely, and we are always here to help.
+In order to maintain recommended social distancing, our staff is actively working a rotating schedule in our office and remotely from home.
 We are available by phone Monday through Friday, 8:30 am to 5 pm, and email us anytime.
 Martin & Jones attorneys and staff continue to do the work needed to protect and represent our clients.

 We want to assure our clients, that Martin & Jones law firm has been prepared for quite some time for an event like this.
 We are fully integrated with remote work capabilities.
 This includes the safe and secure transaction of any client funds into and out of our trust account.
 So, rest assured that work on your case continues uninterrupted during this time.